-Tommy's has state of the art clinics in all four of our research centres: London, Manchester, Edinburgh, and our National Centre for Miscarriage Research
+Tommy's has state of the art NHS clinics in all four of our research centres: London, Manchester, Edinburgh, and our National Centre for Miscarriage Research.

 The Tommy’s Preterm Surveillance Clinic